 Depending on your hand, you could still improve on the turn or river.
 But if everyone folds, it’s academic, as the pot is yours, even with nothing but a high card hand.
 If you find callers and don’t improve by the river, you’re not likely to win.
 As previously mentioned, the odds of your opponent having a better hand are -474.

-It’s important to consider the tendencies of your opponents before trying a bluff.
+It’s important to consider the tendencies of your opponents before trying a bluff in poker.
 If you know they play aggressively, calling and raising with a wide range of hands, you shouldn’t bluff with high card hands.

-You must also consider your seat before a bluff.
-The best spots for bluffing are the button, the cutoff, or the hijack position.
-These give you more insight into what your opponents might have as more players act before you.
+You must also consider your position.
+The best spots for bluffing are the button, the cutoff, and the hijack position in poker.
+These give you more insight into what your opponents might be holding, as more players act before you.

 The last thing to note here is that successful bluffs don’t reveal much about the strength of your hand.
-Your opponents won’t know that you had nothing but a high card hand since you didn’t make it to showdown.
+If you or your opponents fold before showdown, they’ll never know you had nothing but a high card hand.

-While it is possible to win with a high card hand, it’s not very likely.
-Bluffing might be successful from time to time.
-However, if your opponents call, you’re almost certain to be punished.
+While it is possible to win with a high card hand, the odds are against it.
+Bluffing might succeed from time to time, but you’re almost certain to be punished if your opponents call.

 In summary, you should always approach high card hands with caution and try not to risk too many chips.
 Your online poker session can quickly go awry if you get involved with such hands too often.